Jeevan-Guduru/Metadata-Fetcher/README.md

 Database.ini - this is a parameter file whcih has DB connection properties.

 ## Note:
 1.This application currently supports postgresql.
-Please change the connection properties accordingly in Database.ini, if you want to connect to your own postgresql
+Please change the connection properties accordingly in Database.ini, if you want to connect to your own postgresql.

 2.Please make sure to keep this Database.ini file in the same directory where above modules are present.

 3.JSON file type considered here is exactly like the one given in the assignment example.(list of objects).
 Other than list of objects this code do not have the capability to process.